LehuyH/ctf-io-game/README.md

 # Civ Royale

-An open, hack and slash style game in which players compete and collaborate on a large map to build and manage a successful nation.
+An open, hack and slash style game in which players compete and collaborate on a large map to expand their civilization.